punichan/freemarket_sample_61c/README.md

 - has_many:images
 - has_many:likes
 - has_many:messages
-- has_many:item-category
+- has_many:items-categories
-- has_many:categories, through:　:item-category
+- has_many:categories, through:　:items-categories

 ## brandsテーブル